 - Use of free (open-source) software where possible

-The techniques I’m currently working with the most are in bold.
+The technologies I’m currently working with the most and am most familiar with are in bold.

 - Golang (Gin, Echo)